edgio-docs/edgio-docs/guides/split_testing.md

 # Split Testing (aka Edge Experiments)

-The Moovweb XDN makes it easy to conduct split testing without performance penalties by executing splits at the edge through an easy-to-use yet powerful interface.
+{{ PRODUCT_NAME }} makes it easy to conduct split testing without performance penalties by executing splits at the edge through an easy-to-use yet powerful interface.
 It can be used for A/B and multivariate tests, canary deploys, blue-green tests, iterative migration off of a legacy website, personalization, and more.
 This guide shows you how to configure a split test.

 ## How split testing works

-You can perform two kinds of split tests with the Moovweb XDN:
+You can perform two kinds of split tests with {{ PRODUCT_NAME }}:

 - A/B test multiple implementations of the same site
 - Split traffic between multiple sites - This is commonly used to test a new experience against a legacy one.